ldrosu/RBOInitialization/Readme.md

 Unit or integration testing often require the use of complex objects that are fake but look realistic.

 Such objects can be constructed using creational patterns but they all require coding.
-An alternative is to use an engine and a set of rules to create the onject.
+An alternative is to use an engine and a set of rules to create the object.

 The solution contains both a local library (RBOLib) and a web service (RBOService, RBOClientLib) to achieve the same goal, the former uses reflection and the latter json object and array manipulation.